eugeneromero/damn.engineer/_posts/2022-01-31-azure-keyvault-to-kubernetes.md

 ### Granting KSSCD access to Azure Key Vault

+UPDATE (November 2023): Although I discuss using a Service Principal here for simplicity, there are other, arguably better, ways of providing access to the Key Vault.
+You can find an overview of those [here](https://azure.github.io/secrets-store-csi-driver-provider-azure/docs/configurations/identity-access-modes/).

-For KSSCD to have access to the key vault, we must create a new Service Principal, or identity, give it permissions on key vault objects, and store the SP credentials as a Kubernetes secret.
+For KSSCD to have access to the key vault, we create a new Service Principal, or identity, give it permissions on key vault objects, and store the SP credentials as a Kubernetes secret.
 There are many ways of creating Service Principals, but my preferred way is by using the Azure CLI:

 ```bash
 az ad sp create-for-rbac --name KSSCD-ServicePrincipal